NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Breakouts/Slicer5/README.md

 * every tutorial could have a discourse thread to post comment but on youtube video there is a comment section but there are no comments
 * generation of PDF from PPT slides could be automated

-Action items (Jc):
+Action items:
-* experiment: create shared Google drive to collect all powerpoints
+* create shared Google drive to collect all powerpoints (Jc): **DONE**
+  * Shared Drive: While non-kitware member can be added, the team drive can not be publicly visible.
+See https://support.google.com/a/thread/13540273?hl=en
+  * Shared Folder: This can be visible by anyone with the link and non-kitware member can be added.
+Click [here](https://drive.google.com/drive/folders/1aU77cEqkEBl8764-IL-hdX067YYjZUE1?usp=sharing) to access the folder
+* update power point slides into shared folder.
+Create one folder per Slicer version (e.g 3.6, 4.0, 4.1, ...)
+(Sonia)

 ### Default Theme